Adapting Security Warnings to Counter Online Disinformation: Laboratory Study

 \paragraph{Contextual} When asked which warning design they believed would be more effective in general, a small minority (6/40) chose the contextual warning.
 5 of these participants were in the interstitial treatment group.

-5 participants noted that the contextual warning did not require users to ``commit'' by clicking a link before seeing the warning.
+5 participants noted that the contextual warning could be seen before a user ``commits'' by clicking a link.
 1 participant explained, ``\textit{you're immediately presented with alternatives, whereas for the interstitial I'm already there and committed a click, so I want to go forward.}'' Another preferred the contextual warning because it was easier to bypass: ``\textit{[I] just wanted to find a link to click on very quickly, it doesn't take as much effort to avoid compared to the interstitial.}''

 5 other participants emphasized the ``always-on'' nature of the contextual warning.
-1 participant liked how they could ``\textit{always see the warning when browsing Google search results without having to click around.}'' Another felt that the contextual warning was paternalistic because it did not allow the opportunity to make an unadulterated choice, instead ``\textit{direct[ing] you to which [results] you should visit}.''
+1 participant liked how they could ``\textit{always see the warning when browsing Google search results without having to click around.}'' Another felt that the contextual warning was paternalistic because it tilted the otherwise level playing field among search results, ``\textit{direct[ing] you to which [results] you should visit}.''

 15 participants said that the contextual warning was not noticeable.
 1 specified that ``\textit{the exclamation point is very subtle... you're not going to notice it}.''